3P's lessons plans

 Number words appear in many subjects—math problems, science instructions, classroom directions—so mastering them improves academic success across the board.

-Count and Match Game
+Count and Match apples and baskets card Game

 Spread out numeral cards (1–20) and have students match them to the correct basket of apples.